|Homepage:||Click to visit|

 · UMD Transfer Credit Center: http://www.tce.umd.edu/tclookup.html

 · Visa Information: As an exchange student, you are required to obtain a visa.
+Students may be eligible for a student visa, which does not need to be obtained before arrival in the UK.
+If students wish to intern, they are required to obtain a Tier IV visa beforehand.
 Please visit this website for more information.

 |Dates / Deadlines:|